SpektraSystems/Azure-MySQL-DMS-Lab/Module 1: Azure Database for MySQL.md

 ```
 az webapp create --name <webappname> --resource-group <resource-group-name> --plan <appserviceplanname> --deployment-local-git
 ```
 16. Now we need to configure the local git repository to know about the website.
-To do this we will add a new remote to the repository:
+To do this we will add a new remote to the repository.
+Change the username value which you have in step 13 and webapp name which you just created.
 ```
 git remote add website "https://username@<webappname>.scm.azurewebsites.net/uniquename.git"
 ```